stefanengblom/stefanengblom.github.io/_pages/about.md

 Please apply using the online application system linked above. **Application deadline 28th of February 2025.**

 **[Computational Epidemics driven by Data](../files/docs/BayesianEpidemics.pdf)**
-In this line of research we are interested in the trade-off between data on the one hand, and detailed modeling on the other hand.
+In this line of research we are interested in the trade-offs between data and detailed so-called mechanistic models.
 The application focus is in epidemics and concerns modeling under uncertainties and supporting risk-based decisions.
-Part of the work will be done in [SimInf](http://www.siminf.se).
+Part of the work will be done in [URDME](http://urdme.github.io/urdme).

 More details can be found [here](../files/docs/BayesianEpidemics.pdf).